liferay/liferay-blade-samples/README.markdown

-# Bootstrap Liferay Advanced Developer Environments (BLADE) for Liferay Portal 7.2
+# Sample Projects for Liferay Portal 7.2

-Liferay's Blade samples provides bootstrap project environments for all major build tools in common use for Java projects so that Liferay development can start quickly and easily.
+Liferay's sample projects provides bootstrap project environments for all major build tools in common use for Java projects so that Liferay development can start quickly and easily.
 These templates can be copied freely and contributions are welcome.
 See the [Contribution Guidelines](#contribution-guidelines) for